AymenB98/Bird-Cafe/README.md

 This is the software for an autonomous bird feeder which will do the following:
 - release food when a bird lands on it.
 - take a picture of the bird and upload it to a server on a Raspberri Pi.
-- use machine learning to determine the species of the bird.
+- use machine learning to make sure it was a bird that landed on the feeder, and not something else.

 A GUI front end will also be created to allow a user to interact with the system easily.